-Statins produced by the yeast Monascus purpureus have been commercialised as blood-cholesterol-lowering agents.
+Statins produced by the yeast Monascus purpureus have been commercialized as blood-cholesterol lowering agents.
 It acts by competitively inhibiting the enzyme responsible for the synthesis of cholesterol.

 - Prescott, Lansing M, John P Harley, and Donald A Klein.
 Microbiology.
 Dubuque, IA: McGraw-Hill Higher Education, 2005.
 Print.